History of Belgium: Belgian revolution

 The Belgian Revolution broke out in August 1830 when crowds, stirred by a performance of Auber's La Muette de Portici at the Brussels opera house of La Monnaie, spilled out onto the streets singing patriotic songs.
-Violent street fighting soon broke out, and anarchy reigned in Brussels.
+Violent street fighting soon broke out.
 The liberal bourgeoisie, who had initially been at the forefront of the burgeoning revolution, were appalled by the violence and became willing to accept a compromise with the Dutch.

-The revolution broke out for numerous reasons.
 On a political level, the Belgians felt significantly under-represented in the Netherlands' elected Lower Assembly and disliked the unpopular Prince of Orange, the future William II who was the representative of King William I in Brussels.
-Partisans watched with excitement the unfolding of the July Revolution in France, details of which were swiftly reported in the newspapers.
-The French-speaking Walloons also felt ostracised in a majority Dutch speaking country.
-There were also significant religious grievances felt by the majority Catholic Belgians in a nation controlled by the Dutch Protestants.
+The French-speaking Walloons also felt ostracised in a majority Dutch-speaking country.
+There were also significant religious grievances felt by the majority Catholic Belgians.

 The king assumed the protest would blow over.
-He waited for a surrender, announcing an amnesty for all revolutionaries, except foreigners and the leaders.
+He announced an amnesty for all revolutionaries, except foreigners and the leaders.
 When this did not succeed he sent in the army.
-Dutch forces were able to penetrate the Schaerbeek Gate into Brussels, but the advance was stalled in the Parc de Bruxelles under a hail of sniper fire.
+Dutch forces were able to penetrate the Schaerbeek Gate into Brussels, but the advance was stalled in the Parc de Bruxelles under sniper fire.
 Royal troops elsewhere met determined resistance from revolutionaries at makeshift barricades.
 It is estimated that there were no more than 1,700 revolutionaries (described by the French Ambassador as an "undisciplined rabble") in Brussels at the time, faced with over 6,000 Dutch troops.
-However, faced with strong opposition, Dutch troops were ordered out of the capital on the night of 26 September after three days of street fighting.
+However, faced with strong opposition, Dutch troops were ordered out of the capital on the night of 26 September.
 There were also battles around the country as revolutionaries clashed with Dutch forces.
-In Antwerp, eight Dutch warships bombarded the city following its capture by revolutionary forces.
+Eight Dutch warships bombarded Antwerp following its capture by revolutionary forces.